 Most of our content is now available only to paying members.
 We don’t want to subject our readers to auto-play videos, pop-up or pop-under ads, or any of the clickbait boxes that even respectable news outlets use to monetize actual fake news.

-We hope that you’ll consider investing in our work and joining us.
+We hope that you’ll consider investing in our work and joining us with a paid membership.